mtumilowicz/gradle-integration-test-task/README.md

 * testCompileOnly — same as compileOnly except it’s for the tests
 * testImplementation — test equivalent of implementation
 * testRuntimeOnly — test equivalent of runtimeOnly

+# how gradle detects tests
+For JUnit, Gradle scans for both JUnit 3 and 4 test classes.
+A class is considered to be a JUnit test if it:
+* Ultimately inherits from `TestCase` or `GroovyTestCase`
+* Is annotated with `@RunWith`
+* Contains a method annotated with `@Test` or a super class does

+# project description
+We provide tasks for running integration tests under assumptions:
+1. integration tests should be under `src/integrationTest`

+    defining dedicated source set:
+    ```
+    sourceSets {
+        integrationTest {
+            compileClasspath += sourceSets.main.output
+            runtimeClasspath += sourceSets.main.output
+        }
+    }
+    ```

+1. integration tests task should be in `verification` group
+    ```
+    task integrationTest(type: Test) {
+        ...
+        group = 'verification'
+        ...
+    }
+    ```

+1. integration tests should be excluded from incremental build mechanism
+    ```
+    task integrationTest(type: Test) {
+        ...
+        outputs.upToDateWhen { false } // other way: inputs.upToDateWhen { false }
+        ...
+    }
+    ```
+1. integration tests should have their own classpath & dependency configuration
+    * `compileClasspath`, `runtimeClasspath` is defined with source set
+    * dependencies
+        ```
+        configurations {
+            integrationTestImplementation.extendsFrom implementation
+            integrationTestRuntimeOnly.extendsFrom runtimeOnly
+        }
+        ```
+        extendsFrom informs us that all dependencies from `implementation / runtimeOnly` are included for our source set
+1. integration tests should run after unit tests
+    ```
+    task integrationTest(type: Test) {
+        ...
+        mustRunAfter test
+        ...
+    }
+    ```
+1. integration tests should be run during `check` task
+    ```
+    check.dependsOn integrationTest
+    ```